ITLabProject2016/internet_technology_lab_project/README.md

     <li>Password change form needs to be updated.
 What are the form
     parameters though?</li>
     <li>At the moment, story lines do not reflect the real count of
     stories.
-They show story points.
-We need to count the endings.</li>
+Nr of story points is shown.
+Need to count the endings.</li>
+    <li>Header - not black, just overlay on the wallpaper</li>
+    <li>Random stories instead of a list?</li>
 </ul>